RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 -   **meta: author:**
     The name of the person or organization that created the content of the page.

-Note that you might have come across the meta-type "keywords", but this type is [ignored by modern crawlers](https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html) and is of no value nowadays.
+Note that you might have come across the meta name "keywords", but this type is [ignored by modern crawlers](https://webmasters.googleblog.com/2009/09/google-does-not-use-keywords-meta-tag.html) and is of no value nowadays.

 ## Social media tags:

-These two huge social networks both have their own approach to custom head tags that allow specifying how your site should be displayed in their feeds: Facebook uses [OpenGraph](https://ogp.me/), while Twitter has [Twitter Cards](https://dev.twitter.com/cards/overview).
+Facebook and twitter both have their own approach to custom metadata that allow specifying how your site should be displayed in their feeds: Facebook uses [OpenGraph](https://ogp.me/), while Twitter has [Twitter Cards](https://dev.twitter.com/cards/overview).

 ### OpenGraph